NVFL/Sleep-Age-Dementia/README.md

 ### Scripts

-This folder contains all associated code (including scripts for data pre-processing, training and evaluation, stratification).
+This folder contains all associated code (including scripts for data pre-processing and stratification).

 ### Data